The best red carpet looks at the 2023 Grammys

 Bonnie Raitt

-The singer attended the event in a dark blue jacket over a leather shirt.
-She also wrote black pants, a long silver necklace, and hoop earrings.
+The singer attended the event in a dark blue jacket, over a leather shirt.
+She also wore black pants, a long silver necklace, and hoop earrings.

 Miguel

-Miguel opted for blue and white ombre, denim jacket and a pair of light-washed jeans.
-He wore the jacket, which had a hood attached to it, over a white shirt.
+Miguel opted for a blue and white ombre, denim jacket, and a pair of light-washed jeans.
+He also wore the jacket, which had a hood attached to it, over a white shirt.

 Rita Wilson